spbrogan/rvc2mqtt/docs/plugin.md

 A plugin must be able to make a unique and consistent device identifier for mqtt usage.

+Don't use relative imports.
+Due to how it is loaded this doesn't work right.

 ## Members

 `self.id:str` - Must be set to a unique and consistent value (used for mqtt topic).
 Must be first thing done in `init`